NSHipster/articles/2013-12-09-multipeer-connectivity.md

 * * *

-Messages are received through the `MCSessionDelegate` method `-sessionDidRecieveData:fromPeer:`.
+Messages are received through the `MCSessionDelegate` method `-sessionDidReceiveData:fromPeer:`.
 Here's how one would decode the message sent in the previous code example:

 ~~~{objective-c}
 #pragma mark - MCSessionDelegate